Sign Up for News Updates

 It’s also worth noting that in the unlikely event of a leak, propane is released in the form of a vapor, so it won’t cause a spill or contaminate soil.
 Fuel oil spills, on the other hand, can cause contamination of ground soil and require extremely costly emergency cleanup.

 Do gas appliances harm indoor air quality?

-As a construction pro, you’re well-versed on the need to properly ventilate gas appliances.
+As a construction pro, you’re well-versed on the gas water heater venting options and the need to properly ventilate.
 But your customers may have concerns about gas combustion in their home.
 This is a great opportunity to talk about the steps you take as a professional to ensure that appliances designed to be vented are properly installed and homes are free of combustion byproducts.
 Direct-vent gas systems have become much more common and inexpensive in recent years, taking the hassle out of venting.
-In fact, we’ve compiled “8 facts about venting tankless water heaters“ to highlight a few of these venting opportunities.

 What happens to propane in a wildfire?

 Just like propane tanks won’t explode due to an impact, they’re also built with safety features to withstand short-term wildfires.
 Propane tanks allow plenty of room for the liquid propane inside to expand in the heat, and a grass fire won’t provide enough sustained heat to cause pressure concerns.
 However, in the event of prolonged heat exposure, propane tanks are also built with pressure-relief valves that will automatically activate to let out propane vapor if pressure builds up to a critical stage.